PBSW/SSD-Compulsory-Password-Manager/README.md

 The CredentialsController uses Access Control mechanisms to ensure users are only reading and writing **their own** data, and not someone elses.
 One of these mechanisms is simply by relying on fetching the user id from the token (which would already be validated at this point), rather than from a route or body.

 A seperate policy, *OwnDataPolocy*, was also created to ensure the exact instance of ServiceCredential the user is attempting to either Read, Delete or Update, is actually owned by them.

+Pitfalls and Limitations in Security

+Despite our best efforts to secure the application, certain limitations and potential pitfalls exist that should be acknowledged:

+- Key Exposure: Currently, the key handling is a weak point since keys are stored in plain text in the appsettings.json file.
+This exposes the key to anyone with access to the codebase, making it a target for attackers.
+A secret management solution is highly recommended for production use.

+- Decrypted Password Transmission: Sending decrypted passwords from the backend to the client, even over HTTPS, introduces a potential risk.
+If the HTTPS connection is compromised or if the client device itself is insecure, this information could be intercepted.
+Ideally, decryption should happen only when absolutely necessary and in a controlled environment.

+- Cross-Site Scripting (XSS) Risks: As with any web-based frontend, there is a risk of XSS attacks.
+Proper validation, encoding, and sanitization of user input in the frontend is crucial to prevent these attacks.

+- Token-based Security Limitations: While JWTs provide a convenient mechanism for stateless authentication, they also have some limitations:
+If a token is compromised, it can be used until it expires.
+Implementing token revocation or short-lived tokens with refresh tokens could mitigate this issue.
+Token storage on the client side should be secured to prevent theft.
+It's recommended to use secure, HTTP-only cookies or secure storage mechanisms.

+- Lack of Rate Limiting: To protect against brute-force attacks, rate limiting should be applied to login endpoints and sensitive operations.
+Currently, this is not explicitly implemented but is recommended for production use.

+- No Client-side Encryption: Sensitive information like passwords is decrypted on the server-side and transmitted to the client as plaintext.
+Ideally, implementing end-to-end encryption with client-side decryption would minimize the risk of data exposure.
+However, this complicates the architecture and increases the reliance on secure client storage.

 #### Frontend security